jacktoncelli/sudoku/README.md

   # returns the box number that (row, col) is within
   # returns -1 if (row, col) is invalid

+def getPossibleNums(self, row, col):
+  # returns a list of the possible numbers that could be placed at (row, col)

+def getPossibleRows(self, num, boxNum):
+  # returns a list of the possible rows within box boxNum that num could be placed at

+def getPossibleCols(self, num, boxNum):
+  # returns a list of the possible columns within box boxNum that num could be placed at

+def getPossiblePlacement(self, num, boxNum):
+  # returns a list of tuples of (row, col) where num can be placed at within box boxNum

+def solveCell(self, row, col):
+   # attempts to find a solution for row, col
+   # if it cannot find a solution, it will look for other solutions within whatever box (row, col) is in
+   # returns whatever number it places

+def solveBoard(self):
+  # attempts to solve the board using logic
+  # if the logic is not enough to solve, it will make guesses
+  # returns either the solved board or None if it fails

+def make_guess(self, row, col, num, board):
+  # driver code for making a guess
+  # makes a guess of placing num at (row, col)
+  # makes a copy of the board in case it is incorrect
+  # returns either the solved board or None if it fails
 ```

 At the moment, my AI can solve easy or medium ranked puzzles(the scale coming from a sudoku book I have), but when it comes to hard or expert puzzles, it hits a roadblock.
 The code is functional with the caveat that it isn't realistic on your average computer.